nicktheo59/starred/README.md

 - [Wappalyzer](https://github.com/AliasIO/Wappalyzer) - Cross-platform utility that uncovers the technologies used on websites.
 - [OrgChart](https://github.com/dabeng/OrgChart) - It's a simple and direct organization chart plugin.
 Anytime you want a tree-like chart, you can turn to OrgChart.

-- [wekan](https://github.com/wekan/wekan) - The open-source Trello-like kanban (built with Meteor)

-- [node-red](https://github.com/node-red/node-red) - A visual tool for wiring the Internet of Things

 - [lambci](https://github.com/lambci/lambci) - A continuous integration system built on AWS Lambda